staneuski/cpp_containers_twin/README.md

-# single_linked_list
+# cpp_containers_twin
-Single linked list with iterators and with possible work with STL library algorithms.
+- Single linked list with iterators and with its possible work with the STL library algorithms.